jfut/ganeti-rpm/doc/install-rhel.rst

 Ganeti installation tutorial for RHEL/CentOS/Scientific Linux
 =============================================================

-This documentation is the short version for RHEL/CentOS/Scientific Linux.
+This documentation is the short version for RHEL/CentOS/Scientific Linux and Fedora.

 Official full version: